mikemerritt/react-redux-starter/README.md

 ### Testing
 Running `yarn test` will run any tests you have.
 By default it's configured to use Jest but can easily be swapped out for something else. `yarn snapshot` will run your test suite and rebuild snapshots.

+## TODO
+This currently does not have a solution for styling components.
+For now you'll need to implement your own solution.